Strathaven Town Mill

 ARTS AND HERITAGE CENTRE

-The Town Mill exists to support the community of Strathaven and the surrounding area by offering rooms and halls to hire for events and exhibitions.
-Both the Granary and the Town Mill are run by members, who maintain it and also staff it during events.
+The Town Mill exists to support the community of Strathaven and the surrounding areas by offering rooms and halls to hire for events, functions and exhibitions.
+Both the Granary and the Town Mill are run by volunteers who maintain it and also staff it during events.

-Known throughout the county for years as a focal point for community gatherings and particularly musical clubs and groups, it has had many uses throughout its life, even housing the local tourist information office for a short time.
+Known throughout the county for years as the focal point for community gatherings and particularly musical events and exhibitions, it has had many uses throughout its life, even housing the local tourist information office for a short time.

 Strathaven Town Mill was built in the 17th century in the shadow of Strathaven Castle, another well known historic landmark.